Back to projects

 Lessons learned

-• Modeling structured content early reduces future maintenance costs and makes the site easier to scale
+• Structured content reduces maintenance cost and makes the site easier to extend

-• Git-based CMS workflows need clear onboarding documentation for non-technical clients
+• Git-based CMS workflows need clear onboarding for non-technical clients

-• Investing time in meta/SEO setup from day one compounds quickly for local businesses
+• Early SEO setup compounds quickly for local businesses

 Next steps

-The core architecture is complete and ready for production.
-The remaining work focuses on final content validation, launch preparation, and post-launch monitoring
+Core architecture is ready for production.
+Remaining work: final content validation, launch preparation and post-launch monitoring.

 Future improvements